mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 As with any signal chain, one noise source within an ADC often dominates.
 Thus, if a noiseless signal is applied to an N-bit ADC:

 -  results in either a single output code, or two adjacent output codes, then **quantization noise dominates**.
 The Signal to Noise Ratio can be no greater than (6.02 N + 1.76) dB.
 [7]_
--  results in a gaussian distribution of "many" output codes, then a **thermal noise source dominates**.
+-  results in a gaussian distribution of "many" output codes, then **thermal noise source dominates**.
 The Signal to Noise Ratio is no greater than:

    :math:`20\log(V_{in}(p-p)/(\sigma/\sqrt{8}))`, where: